-Moreover, we have successfully developed a human heart model in the dish using human heart cells generated from patient-specific stem cells.
-This human heart model has allowed us to test new drugs that have potential to protect the heart from injury, and to study genetic mutations that can cause heart disease.
+Heart disease continues to be the leading cause of death worldwide.
+Our understanding of heart disease in humans is limited because human heart tissues are hard to come by.
+The human heart cells generated from stem cells can be used to grow human heart tissues in a dish.
+This pre-clinical human heart model has allowed us to test new drugs that have potential to protect the heart from injury, and to study genetic mutations that can cause heart disease.